-While dreamers fight in social media and even in the streets to secure access to work permits and protection from deportation which was temporarily granted with DACA, Congressmen, and women are presenting a new legislative proposal to support immigrant youth, giving DREAMers hope.
+While DREAMers fight on social media and even in the streets to secure access to work permits and protection from deportation temporarily granted with DACA, congresspeople are presenting a new legislative proposal to support immigrant youth.
+The move is giving DREAMers hope.

-Young immigrants are feeling nervous the DACA program has been attacked recently by extremist.
+Young immigrants are feeling nervous because the DACA program has been attacked recently by extremists.
 I do not blame them.

-Wednesday, DREAMers from different parts of the country got together in a protest in Austin, Texas, blocking main streets in front of the Texas State Capitol building, denouncing actions that threaten the DACA program.
-A number of young immigrants and allies got arrested and later liberated.
+On Wednesday, DREAMers from around the country protested in Austin, Texas.
+They blocked the main streets in front of the Texas State Capitol building, denouncing actions that threaten DACA.
+A number of young immigrants and allies got arrested and were later liberated.

-Montoya, who is an ASU graduate and leads a nonprofit organization called Aliento, expressed her frustration for the way diverse conservative actors are attacking immigrant youth, among them, several State Attorney Generals lead by Texas’ Paxton.
-Additionally, in Arizona, former State Senator Russell Pearce is threatening legal action against the state public colleges and universities for allowing DACA DREAMers to access higher education through in-state-tuition.
+Montoya, who is also an Arizona State University graduate, expressed her frustration for the way diverse conservatives are attacking immigrant youth.
+Among them are several state attorneys general, lead by Ken Paxton of Texas.
+Additionally, in Arizona, former State Senator Russell Pearce is threatening legal action against the state public colleges and universities for allowing DACA DREAMers to access higher education through in-state tuition.

-The Senators and Congressman who are introducing legislative proposals know that the threats are real and that is morally wrong to phase off or terminate the highly successful DACA program or to limit the access of motivated young people to higher education.
+The politicians who are introducing these legislative proposals know the threats are real and that it is morally wrong to phase off or terminate the highly successful DACA program, or to limit motivated young people’s access to higher education.

-The Hope Act introduced today is wider in scope than previous proposals and has the goal of protecting 1.8 immigrant youth brought as children.
-Additionally, it presents the opportunity to access a legalization program in 3 steps.
-Read the information released by the Organization United We DREAM.
+The Hope Act is wider in scope than previous proposals and has the goal of protecting 8 million immigrant youth brought to the U.S. as children.
+Additionally, it presents the opportunity to access a legalization program in three steps.
+Read the information released by United We DREAM.